NathanACO/metaJAM/README.md

 _Why metaJAM?_\
 We like to see ancient sediment metagenomic data as a jar of jam:
-- You never really know what's inside
+- You never really know what is inside
-- It's most of the time quite old and degraded
+- It is most of the time quite old and degraded
 - We are always seeking for some help to open the jar and define which fruits were used to make it!

 &copy; Ernst Johnson; Jamie Alumbaugh; Nathan Martin | Centre for Palaeogenetics - Stockholm University